How to Dockerize a Python Barcode Reader for ARM64 and ARM32 Devices

 Among the Python barcode SDKs available, only a few support ARM32 and ARM64 architectures.
 The Dynamsoft Barcode Reader stands out as the premier commercial SDK offering robust 1D and 2D barcode recognition for ARM32 and ARM64 devices.
 This article guides you through creating ARM32 and ARM64 emulated environments on Windows, enabling seamless barcode scanning implementation with the Dynamsoft Python Barcode SDK.

-Getting Started with Dynamsoft Python Barcode SDK
+Set Up the Dynamsoft Python Barcode SDK

 To get started, you can easily install the Dynamsoft Python Barcode SDK via pip: